Important announcement

 • Preventing use of the road by vehicular traffic which is unsuitable for the road

-• reserving the character of the road where it is specially suitable for use by persons on horseback or on foot
+• Reserving the character of the road where it is specially suitable for use by persons on horseback or on foot.

 TROs can be used to impose parking restrictions, including: no waiting, no loading, restricted parking zones and keep clear areas.
 The Council may also provide Residents’ Parking Permits where specific difficulties for residents are identified as a result of DPE and off-street parking charges being introduced.
 More information is included in Appendix A.